X-ray-Imaging-Group/X-ray-Root-Cellar/README.md

 # X-ray-Root-Cellar
-Dean Chapman's group stores their tools and documentation here for X-ray physics study.
+Dean Chapman's group stored their tools and documentation here for X-ray physics study.
+But they have forgotten about it.